MakeSchool-Tutorials/Make-Chat-Tutorial/P00-Start-Slacking/content.md

 In this tutorial we're going to be building our very own live messaging application.

+# Why is this important?

+Clients and servers pass information back and forth constantly, and are a huge part of any communication for a web app.
+Sockets are how the clients and servers talk to each other, so it's important to know how the bidirectional communication process works in order to build out any web app that utilizes a server.

 # Learning Outcomes

 By the end of this tutorial, you should be able to...